North Carolina’s DWI Laws and Conviction Penalties

 North Carolina’s DWI Sentencing Levels

-Based on the number of aggravating factors, the DWI will be designated as level five to aggravated level one.
-All DWI convictions require the offender to complete a substance abuse evaluation prior to sentencing, which the judge will consider during sentencing.
+Based on the number of aggravating factors, a DWI will be designated as level five (the least severe) to aggravated level one (the most severe).
+All DWI convictions require the offender to complete a substance abuse evaluation before sentencing, which the judge will consider during sentencing.
+(N.C.
+Gen. Stat. § 20-179 (2025).)

 Level Five DWI Offenses